 Kushana Bush lives above the town belt and passes Kereru and Tui on her walk into her Dunedin studio.
 “Its got windows in three directions, a corner building, bathed in light.”
 In her recent painting Here We Are a boy is held upside down from his ankles as though a bird.
 On a wooden stage, the crowd gathers close, is he the sacrifice in their ceremony?
-Nearby bouquets of dangling doves wait, ceramics, Nike sneakers and brocaded fabrics adorn this scene of idolatry.
+Nearby bouquets of dangling doves await their fate.
+Ceramics, Nike sneakers and brocaded fabrics adorn this scene of idolatry.

 Sister Wendy Beckett is the author of twenty-five art history books.
 The good sister (as Bush calls her) became an international star in the 90s when she presented a series of BBC documentaries on the history of art.
 Bush has fond memories of watching these shows.
 Behind her horn-rimmed glasses, the ample toothed Sister Wendy is the face of devotion to God and to art.
 The nun’s passions range from the earliest Christian icons to ‘her beloved Cezanne.’

 For most contemporary artists a nun would make a strange choice of mentor, but Bush’s commitment to art is devout.
-The daugher of “overtly secular” parents, (as a child Kushana would taunt them by saying, “I think I might become religious,”) she was named after the ancient Kushan Empire; her father is a collector of Kushan coins which blend Buddhist and Hindu imagery.
+The daughter of “overtly secular” parents, (as a child Kushana would taunt them by saying, “I think I might become religious,”) she was named after the ancient Kushan Empire; her father is a collector of Kushan coins which blend Buddhist and Hindu imagery.
 Bush’s artistic inheritance is as rich and quixotic as her work.
-Her prize-winning paintings are renowned for their unique blend of historical influences: Indo-Persian minatures, Japanese wood block prints, medieval book of hours, Giotto, Piero della Francesca and her beloved Stanley Spencer.
+Her prize-winning paintings are renowned for their unique blend of historical influences: Indo-Persian miniatures, Japanese woodblock prints, medieval book of hours, Giotto, Piero della Francesca and her beloved Stanley Spencer.

-The passion of Kushana Bush is for the icon in art.
-As a student at Otago in the early 2000s, she taught herself to use gouache, an opaque watercolour, inspired by its precise application in Indian minatures.
+Kushana Bush’s passion is for the icon in art.
+As a student at Otago in the early 2000s, she taught herself to use gouache, an opaque watercolour, inspired by its precise application in Indian miniatures.
 Gouache allows an artist to achieve intense detail but accepts no errors.
 It is the ideal medium for this perfectionist with a penchant for the past.
-Bush’s 2010 exhibition Pimp Squeaks is an early stand out: each rigourously choreographed painting depicted couples (and crowds) engaged in sexual hi-jinks which rival the Karma Sutra.
-Wow.
+Bush’s 2010 exhibition Pimp Squeaks is an early stand out: each rigorously choreographed painting depicted couples (and crowds) engaged in sexual hi-jinks to rival the Karma Sutra.

 Gone are the blank backgrounds that characterised Bush’s early gouaches.
 Since 2014, she was worked on intense compositions that populate the entire picture plane.
-The Burning Hours will also showcase a drawing in the technique of grisaille; the first example of Kushana taking it to her edge.
-She began this untitled piece during her 2011 Frances Hodgkins residency.“Its an endurance act,” Bush says of her painting process.
+The Burning Hours will also showcase a drawing in the technique of grisaille; the first example of Kushana ‘taking it to the edge.’
+She began this untitled piece during her 2011 Frances Hodgkins residency.“It’s an endurance act,” Bush says of her painting process.
 “There’s no way of getting around that.”
 For the past two and a half years, the artist has kept an almost monastic vigil, working seven days a week in her studio.
 At one point she didn’t leave her chair for two days.

 “Yes, it wasn’t good,” she laughs.